Gaylord Apartments

 Historical Notes

-(ca. 1938)* - View of the Gaylord and Evanston Apartments as seen from the Ambassador Hotel lawn.
-Some small shops in front of the Evanston on the 3340 block of Wilshire Boulevard are also visible.
+(ca. 1938)* - View of the Gaylord and the neighboring Evanston Apartments as seen from the lawn of the Ambassador Hotel, showing the mature residential density along this block of Wilshire Boulevard.

 Historical Notes

-(ca. 1938)^ - Looking east on Wilshire Boulevard at the Gaylord Apartments and the entrance to the Ambassador Hotel.
+(1938)* - Looking east on Wilshire Boulevard toward the Gaylord Apartments and the entrance to the Ambassador Hotel.

 Historical Notes

-(2013)* - Looking across Wilshire Boulevard toward the Gaylord Apartments.
-Photo by Hadley Meares
+(2013)* - Looking across Wilshire Boulevard toward the Gaylord Apartments, now within the dense urban fabric of Koreatown.
+Photo by Hadley Meares.

 * * * * *